fastly/wafefficacy/README.md

 All requests recorded are logged in JSON format and include request/response pairs and additional metdata.
 A score is then calculated or each attack type and an overall score.

-For historical comparisons and insights we recommend exporting the results to a backed of your choice.
+For historical comparisons and insights we recommend exporting the results to a backend of your choice.
 This project makes use of Google Cloud Storage (GCS).
 The results are uploaded to GCS, a table is created from the dataset, then is connected to data studio to generate informative dashboards and reports.
 If you'd like to learn more about how to set this up you can follow the documentation on [visualizing BigQuery data using Data Studio](https://cloud.google.com/bigquery/docs/visualize-data-studio)